webhintio/hint/packages/hint-typescript-config/docs/consistent-casing.md

 ### Examples that **trigger** the hint

-By default TypeScript doesn't enforce this:
+By default, TypeScript doesn't enforce this:

 ```json
 {